Blog

 Leaf and Volt Owners are Dramatically Different from Prius and Insight Owners: Volt owners paid $43,000 for their new car.
 Leaf owners paid $34,500.
 Prius and Insight owners paid $25,000 and $21,000 respectively.
 Given the price points, Volt and Leaf owners are the most affluent with incomes of $150,000.
 Prius owners have an income of $100,000 and Insight owners have an income of $80,000.

 Leaf and Volt owners are much more likely to be male and much more into the technology of their new car.
-They are very similar to early buyers of hybrids who were enamored with the new innovative technology of their vehicle.
+They are very similar to early buyers of Plug-in Hybrid Vehicles who were enamored with the new innovative technology of their vehicle.
 The Leaf and Insight owners are the youngest of the group at 53 and 54 years of age respectively.
 Owners of the much more expensive Volt are 58 as are owners of the Prius.

 Leaf owners have the highest level of education.
 About 90% have a college education.
 About 70% of Volt, Insight and Prius owners have a college education.
 Leaf owners are much more likely to be retired (almost 50%).
 Only 17% of Insight owners are retired.
 About a third of Leaf owners are in a technical profession as are 20% of Volt owners.